mward95/Citi_bike_challenge/README.md

   * 1 story
   * A text or markdown file with your analysis of the phenomena you uncovered in the data.

-## Sharing Your Work

-To share your work, we are asking that you save your workbook as a `.twb`x file so your TAs can grade them.

-~~To save your workbook as a .twbx file, select "Save As..." from the "File" drop-down.
-Then, select the .twbx option.~~

-* <mark>Publish your workbook to the Tableau Public server, </mark>
-* <mark>then go to https://public.tableau.com/ and log into your account</mark>
-* <mark>click on your icon in the top right corner and choose My Profile. </mark>
-* <mark>Click on the Viz you want to turn in to open it.  </mark>
-* <mark>In the upper right corner click on the download icon, </mark>
-* <mark>choose Tableau Workbook file format.  </mark>
-* <mark>In the Download Tableau Workbook pop-up, </mark>
-* <mark>leave Version as Current and click Download.  </mark>
-* <mark>It will download a .twbx file to your Downloads folder. </mark>
-* <mark>Upload this file to Github or Google Drive and submit the link to your repository/folder on Bootcampspot.</mark>

 ## Assessment